 School Feeding Programs

-AfCiC has identified three schools in the district that are extremely poor.
-Hunger is often a reason cited by street children as to why they felt it necessary to come to the streets, and with this in mind, we provide feeding programs in these three schools, where over 1000 children are provided with well-cooked and nutritious meals, and kitchen staff are paid (by AfCiC) to ensure the smooth roll-out of these programmes.
+AfCiC has identified three schools in the district, St. Patricks, Garissa Road and Karibaribi, that are extremely poor.
+Hunger is often a reason cited by street children as to why they felt it necessary to come to the streets, and with this in mind, we provide feeding programs in these three schools, where over 1000 children are provided with well-cooked and nutritious meals, and kitchen staff are paid (by AfCiC) to ensure the smooth roll-out of this programme.

 School Holiday Clubs